jimmy-liew1/my-notes/content/Google Cloud Platform.md

 ---
 aliases:
   - GCP
-tags: []
+tags:
+  - cloud_provider
 ---
-Google Cloud Platform (GCP) is one of the biggest [cloud providers](https://notes.nicolevanderhoeven.com/Cloud+Provider).
+Google Cloud Platform (GCP) is one of the biggest [[cloud providers]].
 It allows users to create virtual machines on Google's data centers.